-Recognized as one of National Capital Region's Top Employers (2017)
+Recognized as one of National Capital Region's Top Employers (2018):

 By Richard Yerema and Kristina Leung, Mediacorp Canada Inc. staff editors (Jan 30, 2018)

-Here are some of the reasons why Ottawa Catholic School Board, The was selected as one of National Capital Region's Top Employers (2017):
+Here are some of the reasons why Ottawa Catholic School Board, The was selected as one of National Capital Region's Top Employers (2018):

 - Ottawa Catholic School Board helps employees prepare for life after work with retirement planning assistance and contributions to a defined benefit pension plan